energy-collaboration-agreement

 What happens next?

-The agreement will be presented to the Tucson Mayor and City Council for consideration, along with a proposed franchise agreement between TEP and the City of Tucson.
-If the Mayor and Council approve the agreement and add the proposed franchise to the November 3, 2026 general election ballot, the franchise would need to be approved by city voters for the agreement to take effect.
+The agreement was presented to the Tucson Mayor and City Council in April, along with a franchise agreement between TEP and the City of Tucson.
+The Mayor and Council approved the agreement and added the franchise to the November 3, 2026 general election ballot.
+The franchise will need to be approved by city voters for the agreement to take effect.